johnmcmahon/bf-ui/Analyst/SelectImage.md

-# Select a Dataset
+# Select an Image

 ## Who: Analyst

-## What: Select a dataset for further analysis
+## What: Select an image for further analysis

 ## Why: [justification]